RenatoTanUap/jade-case-scrapper/README.md

 ## Usage

 Run the scraper with:

 ```bash
 python "Jade Case Scraper.py"
 ```

 ## Building an Executable

-To create a standalone executable file:
+To create a standalone executable file in Windows:

 1. **Install PyInstaller**

    ```bash
    pip install pyinstaller
    ```